Subscript and superscript

 Export

-Neither the editor extension nor the REST API exports subscript or superscript marks.
+Both the editor extension and the REST API export subscript and superscript marks back to DOCX run properties:

-Subscript and superscript within math or LaTeX expressions follow a separate code path (using OOXML math elements m:sSub and m:sSup) and are not affected by this limitation.
+Subscript and superscript within math or LaTeX expressions follow a separate code path (using OOXML math elements m:sSub and m:sSup).